 Paramedics assigned to the above departments shall complete four contact hours of trauma-related continuing education every two years.

 Should the nurse or paramedic provide care to both adult and pediatric or only pediatric trauma patients, then at least half of the contact hours mentioned in A.1-5, B, and C shall be in pediatric trauma.

+Trauma orientation must be provided to new nursing staff caring for trauma patients

+Nurses must participate in trauma CE corresponding to their scope of practice and patient population served.

+Postgraduate Training and Education

+There must be a defined trauma curriculum and trauma-specific objective for junior and senior residents

+The rotations must be available to, at minimum, general surgery, orthopaedic, neurosurgery, and emergency medicine residents

+All residents on the trauma service must be from an Accreditation Council for Graduate Medicine Education (ACGME) accredited program

+There must be a sufficient volume and breadth of cases to provide general surgery senior residents the opportunity to meet the competency requirements for senior general surgery residents in trauma set forth by the ADGME

+The rotation must be continuously available to residents to assure ample exposure to trauma care

 STANDARD IX -- EQUIPMENT